 Turning on Airplane Mode and then turning it off after a few seconds might solve the 4G/3G or LTE connectivity.
-To do so; swipe up iPhone Screen (On iPhone X Series, swipe down from the top-right corner) and Turn On and Off Airplane Mode.
+To do so: swipe up on the iPhone home screen (On iPhone X Series or later, swipe down from the top-right corner) and Turn On and Off Airplane Mode.

 Sometimes, restarting your phone can automatically fix a few issues.
 Let’s see if it can help.

-Step #4.
-After a while, press and hold on the sleep/wake button to switch on your iPhone.
+- After a while, press and hold the sleep/wake button to power on your iPhone.

-Turn off SIM PIN, if you have accidentally enabled it.
-SIM PIN is used to prevent access to the cellular data network.
-If you want to use cellular data, you need to enter the PIN when you swap SIM cards or happen to restart your iPhone or iPad (Wi-Fi + Cellular Models).
-One thing is to be remembered; it applies to devices that work with SIM card.
+If you want to use cellular data, you need to enter the PIN when you swap SIM cards or restart your iPhone or iPad (Wi-Fi + Cellular Models).
+This only applies to devices that work with SIM cards.

-Step #1.
-Launch Settings app → Scroll down and tap on Cellular.
+- Launch Settings → Scroll down and tap Cellular.

-Step #2.
-Tap on SIM PIN → Switch off SIM PIN.
+- Tap SIM PIN → Switch off SIM PIN.

-Note: There are some carriers which provide default SIM PIN enabled with their SIM Cards.
-You can contact your carrier to check your default SIM PIN.
+Note: Some carriers distribute iPhones with SIM PIN enabled by default.
+Contact your carrier to check your default SIM PIN.

-If no luck yet, contact your carrier immediately and explain the problem.
+No luck?
+Contact your carrier and explain the problem.

-- Contact your carrier to make sure your account is properly set up and there is no problem with the current data plan.
+- Contact your carrier to make sure your account is properly set up and there is no problem with your current data plan.

-- Check out the error messages in the carrier logs.
+- Check the error messages in the carrier logs.

-To boost the performance or resolve the existing bugs, the carrier providers sometimes introduce updates.
-So, be sure you have updated the carrier on your smartphone.
+To boost performance or resolve existing bugs, carriers often roll out updates.
+So, be sure your carrier settings are updated.

-Go to Settings → General → About → check out the carrier version.
-If an update is available, go for it.
+Go to Settings → General → About → check the carrier version.
+If an update is available, download and install it.

 Reset Network Settings

-Resetting Network settings can bring the solution.
-However, before moving ahead with the process, you should know that resetting the network will remove all the previous settings such as Wi-Fi passwords, VPN settings, preferred network, etc.
+Note: Resetting your Network Settings will remove all the previous preferences such as Wi-Fi passwords, VPN settings, preferred network, etc.

-Step #1.
-Launch Settings app → Tap on General → Scroll down and Tap on Reset.
+- Launch Settings → Tap General → Scroll down and tap Reset.

-Step #2.
-Tap on Reset Network Settings → Enter your iPhone Passcode and Confirm.
+- Tap Reset Network Settings → Enter your iPhone Passcode and Confirm.

-Step #1.
-Plug your iPhone to power source.
+- Plug your iPhone into a power source.

-Step #2.
-Launch Settings app → Tap on General → Tap on Software Update.
+- Launch Settings → Tap General → Tap Software Update.

-Step #3.
-Tap on Download and Install → Tap on Install.
+- Tap Download and Install → Tap Install.

-If all the solutions mentioned above and tricks haven’t fixed the issue, restoring your iPhone can work as a last resort.
-Before moving ahead, you must back up your device.
-Restoring your iPhone as new will delete all the media and data and install the newest version of the software.
+If all the solutions mentioned above haven’t fixed the issue, restoring your iPhone can work as a last resort.
+Before moving ahead, back up your device!

-Step #1.
-Connect your iPhone with Mac or PC → Launch iTunes.
+- Connect your iPhone to a Mac or PC → Launch iTunes or Finder.

-Step #3.
-Click on Restore and Update to confirm
+- Click on Restore and Update to confirm.

 Contact Apple Support

-Do not give up as yet if the issue is still not solved.
+Don’t give up yet if the issue still isn’t resolved.
 Contact the godfather!
-I mean, contact Apple itself.
+But seriously, contact Apple itself.